vidal-community/jax-rs-linker/README.md

 (therefore: exactly 1 per resource allowed), whereas `@SubResource` denotes paths to other related resources.

-To be fully aware of the context path, JAX-RS linker requires a last twist to your existing application:
+To be fully aware of the context path, JAX-RS linker requires a last tweak to your existing application:

 ```java